apache/accumulo-website/_docs-2/development/mapreduce.md

 * Restrict the scan to a range of rows
 * Restrict the input to a subset of available columns

+## Configuration

+Since 2.0.0, Accumulo no longer has the same versions of dependencies (i.e Guava, etc) as Hadoop.
+When launching a MapReduce job that reads or writes to Accumulo, you should build a shaded jar with all of your dependencies and complete the following steps so YARN only includes Hadoop code (and not all of Hadoop dependencies) when running your MapReduce job:

+1. Set `export HADOOP_USE_CLIENT_CLASSLOADER=true` in your environment before submitting your job with `yarn` command.

+2. Set the following in your Job configuration.
+    ```java
+    job.getConfiguration().set("mapreduce.job.classloader", "true");
+    ```

 ## Mapper and Reducer classes

 To read from an Accumulo table create a Mapper with the following class